 Unique Ruffle Looks for Your Wedding Dress

-Ruffle wedding dresses aren’t just the big and bouncy style you think of for pageants and costumes.
-Ruffles come in many variants from layered to tiered to cascading.
+Ruffle wedding dresses aren’t just the big and bouncy style you think of for pageants and costumes, ruffles come in many varieties from layered to tiered to cascading.
 We recommend opting for different styles depending on how dramatic you want to look.
 A cascading ruffle wedding dress offers tons of texture and movement.
-The looser ruffles have an elegant waterfall look that feels fluid and feminine.
-Often paired with more A-line and ball gown styles this frill is beautiful and with the more fitted mermaid style, a cascading ruffles wedding dress has a stunning fishtail effect.
-Two beautiful examples are Carmelina, style 2365 and Marciela, style 8118.
-Carmelina is a flirty and flounced ruffled wedding dress featuring delicate embroidered appliqués on a draped, v-neck bodice and stunning open, scoop back.
-The real star of the row is the skirt with gorgeous cascading ruffles.
-The horsehair edging keeps each ruffle defined and helps to offer more texture and movement to the ruffle bottom skirt.
-If you want a bit more drama, a style like Marciela is the way to go!
-This romantic mermaid has a sheer, sweetheart bodice adorned in diamanté beaded Alençon lace appliqués.
-The flared mermaid skirt is breathtaking with delicately cascading ruffles, with horsehair edging for a more streamlined look.
+The looser style has an elegant waterfall look that feels fluid and feminine.
+This style can be paired with A-lines and ball gown styles for a delicate look and with fitted mermaids, a cascading ruffles wedding dress has a stunning fishtail effect.
 Another ruffle type that beautifully suits a wedding dress is tiered ruffles.
 This style is characterized by a series of overlapping layers, at different lengths, to create a range of different hemlines on the gown.
-A tiered ruffle wedding dress might not offer as much drama, but the delicate look stuns nonetheless.
-Shakira, style 2126 is a fresh take on the classic mermaid with a crystal beaded halter neck bodice accented with lace appliqués, creating a breathtaking open back with keyhole detail.
-The flowing organza skirt has a lovely scalloped hemline and the tiered train is to die for!
+Tiered ruffles are great for adding volume and are often paired with mermaid styles for a dramatically flared skirt.
 The last style we’ll be discussing is the layered ruffle wedding dress.
 Similar to the tiered ruffle, a layered ruffle wedding dress has overlapping layers, as the name would suggest, but not in a linear fashion like the tiered style.
-This always for a lot more playfulness is the flounce of each ruffle, for a fuller and more dramatic look.
-Milly, style 5577 is a bridal favorite and it’s no surprise!
-The layered ruffle wedding dress has a plunging v-neck bodice and open v-back that meets up with the over-the-top layered ruffle skirt.
-Wide horsehair edging helps keep each layer and flounce defined and in light-as-air organza, this dress is an easy choice.
+This allows for a lot more playfulness is the flounce of each ruffle, for a fuller and more dramatic look.

 Picking the Right Fabric for a Ruffle Wedding Dress